gaepdit/airbranch-reports/tests/IntegrationTests/README.md

 ## Setup

-Create a *testsettings.json* file with a valid connection string:
+Create a *testsettings.json* file in this folder with a valid connection string:

 ```json
 {